rswhipple/basic_sqlite_ruby/README.md

 This project reconstructs SQLite's basic functionality from scratch in Ruby.
 It supports CRUD operations through a custom API.

-**MySqliteRequest Class**: Found in `my_sqlite_request.rb`, this class mimics SQLite's functionality, allowing queries to be built through method chaining and executed with the `.run` method.
+**MySqliteRequest Class**: This class mimics SQLite's functionality, allowing queries to be built through method chaining and executed with the `.run` method.
 Each record requires an ID, with support for one join and one where clause per query.

-**Command Line Interface (CLI)**: Uses the `readline` library and a modular parsing system to interpret queries, executable with `ruby my_sqlite_cli.rb`.
+**Command Line Interface (CLI)**: Uses the `readline` library and a modular parsing system to interpret queries.
 The CLI supports:
   - SELECT|INSERT|UPDATE|DELETE with up to one WHERE condition.
   - JOIN operations with up to one ON condition.